Syllabus

 UGC NET Electronic Science Syllabus in Detail

-The following sections break down the comprehensive unit-wise syllabus for UGC NET Electronic Science (Paper 2).
+The comprehensive unit-wise breakdown for the UGC NET Electronic Science Paper 2 syllabus is provided below:

 Unit 1: Semiconductor Physics and Materials